FreedomBen/rtl8188ce-linux-driver/README.md

 You basically have two choices.
 Either will get the job done.
 When you run `sudo make uninstall`, the make script will try to restore your backup from when you installed.
 The system works like this:

-* When you run `sudo make install`, the existing drivers are backup up to `~/.rtlwifi-backups` as a precaution (this is new as of 29-May-2014, so if you installed before then, you have no backups.
+* When you run `sudo make install`, the existing drivers are backed up to `~/.rtlwifi-backups` as a precaution (this is new as of 29-May-2014, so if you installed before then, you have no backups.
 Sorry)
 * When you run `sudo make uninstall`, this location is checked for a backup that matches your current kernel version.
 If one cannot be found, then you are stuck with choice #2.
 If a suitable backup is found, the script will offer to restore it for you.

 Choice #1 - Use the backup that the install script made for you:\*